wiemag/safe-storage-prep/README.md

 	safe-storage-prep.sh -h

 The script creates md5 check sums for the folders and files to be safely stored and compares the sums to the previously created check sums before creating \*.tar.xz.gpg files.
-The check sums are stored in a file in
+The check sums are stored in file

 	/$HOME/.config/md5s.

 To work faster, the script does not create .tar.xz.gpg files if the check sums for a given folder or file has not changed.

-If you want to force the script to create a .tar.xz.gpg file modify
+If you want to force the script to create a .tar.xz.gpg file modify a chosen check sum in the

 	/$HOME/.config/safe-storage-prep/md5s

 file, or delete it to force a complete re-creation of all gpg's.

-Warning!
-Any \*.tar.xz files that are already in the directory's first level when the script starts may be removed when their core name matches the name of a folder or file that will be prepared for safe storage.

 INSTALLATION